ankane/delete_in_batches/README.md

 View the [changelog](https://github.com/ankane/delete_in_batches/blob/master/CHANGELOG.md)

+**Note:** This project was originally described as “the fastest way to delete 100k+ rows with ActiveRecord” but a single `DELETE` statement will likely be faster.
+See [this discussion](https://github.com/ankane/delete_in_batches/issues/4) for more details.

 ## Contributing

 Everyone is encouraged to help improve this project.
 Here are a few ways you can help: